Australian Workplace Culture

 Australian workplace culture: What did you say?

-While the spoken language of Australia is English, there is an undeniable difference between the language spoken here and in the halls of Buckingham Palace.
+The spoken language of Australia is English.
+However, there is an undeniable difference between the language spoken here and in the halls of Buckingham Palace!

 Australian workplace culture: What should I say?